ericthewry/grademail-PO/README.md

     python -m smtpd -n -c DebuggingServer localhost:1025

-Then, run the file with the -DEGBUG flag
+Then, run the file with the -DEBUG flag